bmeddeb/gitbench/docs/examples/clone-monitoring.md

 ### Clone Status Monitoring

-GitFleet provides detailed status information for clone operations.
+gitbench provides detailed status information for clone operations.
 Each clone task can have one of the following status types:

 - **queued**: The repository is waiting to be cloned
 - **cloning**: The repository is currently being cloned
 - **completed**: The clone operation completed successfully
 - **failed**: The clone operation failed (with error details)

-For repositories in the "cloning" state, GitFleet provides progress information as a percentage.
+For repositories in the "cloning" state, gitbench provides progress information as a percentage.

 ### The Monitor Function